 Long-term potentiation (LTP) and long-term depression (LTD) are terms for a broad range of experiments designed to investigate synaptic plasticity.
-In particular, it has been found that certain stimulus regimes alter synapse function, both to increase (LTP), and decrease (LTD) postsynaptic response.
-Tools > LTP Assistant provides a convenient interface for the setup of LTP and LTD experiments.
-This section provides an in-depth discussion of the organization and functionality of the LTP Assistant dialog.
+It has been found that certain stimulus regimes alter synapse function, both to increase (LTP) and decrease (LTD) postsynaptic response.
+Tools > LTP Assistant provides an interface to setup LTP and LTD experiments.

-The LTP Assistant dialog brings together a range of Clampex Software functions most commonly needed for LTP and LTD experiments that are formatted to follow a natural sequence for the setup of these types of experiments.
+The LTP Assistant dialog brings together a range of the Clampex Software functions needed for LTP and LTD experiments that are formatted to follow a sequence to setup these experiments.

-The LTP Assistant dialog should be of use to both new and experienced LTP experimenters, however it requires a basic knowledge of using Clampex Software (for example, the Lab Bench).
+The LTP Assistant dialog requires a basic knowledge of using the Clampex Software (for example, the Lab Bench).
 A range of pre-configured protocols are included along with default stimulation waveforms.
-You can select the default protocol closest to your needs and adjust the settings.
-Alternatively, you can copy previously saved protocol files into the LTP Assistant.
+Select the default protocol closest to your needs and adjust the settings or copy saved protocol files into the LTP Assistant.

 If you want to design experiments with configuration options beyond those offered in the LTP Assistant dialog, you can use it for overall experiment management.
-For example, if the range of protocol definition options provided within the LTP Assistant dialog is insufficient, you can open the Edit Protocol dialog from within the LTP Assistant dialog (LTP Assistant > Baseline > Edit) and define your protocol with the broader range of options offered there.
+For example, if the range of protocol definition options within the LTP Assistant dialog is insufficient, you can open the Edit Protocol dialog from within the LTP Assistant dialog (LTP Assistant > Baseline > Edit) and define the protocol with the broader range of options.

-The LTP Assistant dialog offers the following features:
+The LTP Assistant dialog has the following features: